Types Of Mortgage Lenders And Lender Overlays For Home Loans

 - Or have been rejected by a bank, mortgage banker, or credit union

-- Mortgage brokers work for a commission called yield spread premium
+- Brokers work for a commission called yield spread premium

-- Mortgage Brokers need to be licensed and regulated
+- Brokers need to be licensed and regulated

-- Mortgage Brokers are not lenders and develop relationships and agreements with mortgage lenders
+- They need to develop relationships and agreements with mortgage lenders

-- The advantage of mortgage brokers is if a borrower does not qualify with a particular lender, the mortgage broker can take it to a different lender
+- The advantage of brokers is if a borrower does not qualify with a particular lender, the broker can take it to a different lender

 - Mortgage brokers cannot make more than 2.75% commission from lenders